Split Tickets

 Continue to Komiža, a picturesque fishing village on Vis Island, featured in Mamma Mia 2.
 Stroll the waterfront, enjoy a coffee, or explore its traditional stone streets.
 Then cruise to Stiniva Cove- a dramatic bay framed by towering cliffs.
 Weather permitting, stop for swimming or snorkeling in its calm, clear waters.

-Hidden Bays & Blue Lagoon
+Hidden bays & Blue Lagoon

 Sail on to Srebrena Beach (another Mamma Mia filming site) before arriving at Budikovac’s Blue Lagoon.
 Here you’ll have plenty of time to swim, snorkel, and unwind in shallow turquoise waters.
 Snorkeling masks are provided, but bring swimwear and water shoes for comfort.